Weeding in the Wet February 12, 2015Posted by stevo2015 in weeds.

 The round orange fruit contain seeds that are spread by birds and fruit-bats.

-This week the focus is on Coffee Bush seedlings which are now popping up everywhere.
+This time of year Coffee Bush seedlings are popping up everywhere.
 It is good to get them when they are small, before they take root properly.

 Keep an eye out for the seedlings in areas where Coffee Bush dropped seed during the dry season.